 In this research study, we will work with individuals with trans-radial (forearm or wrist) amputation and individuals with healthy arms to examine the dynamic signals from arm/hand muscles that are used to drive and guide wrist and hand movement.
 Our goal is to use this detailed information to develop a movement (motor) control scheme for future hand/wrist prostheses that includes sensory feedback.
 To capture reliable detailed information we will use surface and intramuscular electromyography (sEMG and iEMG, respectively), as well as kinetics and kinematics, to inform the development of a biomimetic control scheme for upper-limb amputees using a neurally interfaced prosthesis.
 Results of this study will provide the foundation for future development of a neuroprosthesis to restore motor function to individuals with upper-limb amputation, thereby increasing the functionality of prosthetic limbs and improving quality of life.

-- Amputees: Subjects must be over 1 year post-amputation at time of lead placement.
+- Amputees: Subjects must be over 1 year post-amputation

 - Women subjects of childbearing age must not be pregnant or breast-feeding.